philippe44/AirConnect/README.md

 3. Store the [executable] (e.g. `airupnp-osx-multi`) in any directory.

 4. On non-Windows machines, open a terminal and change directories to where the executable is stored and run `chmod +x [executable]`.
 (Example: `chmod +x airupnp-osx-multi`)

+Some Debian Stretch distributions (e.g. Raspian) only provide openssl1.0.2, but 1.0.0 is needed.
+Download the version for Jessie using `wget http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u7_armhf.deb` then install it with `sudo dpkg -i libssl1.0.0_1t-1+deb8u7_armhf.deb`

 ## Running

 Double click the [executable] or launch it by typing `./[executable]` in the same command line window.